grannycart/by-sound-alone_source/full-draft-manuscripts/manuscript_draft-subworld_book1.md

 The _Prospect_ surfaced and they pushed forward at 3 knots, with the _Gnat_ running 100 meters or so behind.
 Shakes kept the _Gnat's_ diesel off as he followed in the _Prospect's_ wake so he could keep in constant contact with the _Prospect_ over the ship-to-ship.

 At first, Cassandra was able to steer them around the big pieces of flotsam using the sonar.
 Since the ocean was very quiet, she could hear the sound of the _Prospect's_ diesel engines bouncing off the bigger floating pieces.
-But soon they entered an area so densely packed with wrecked ship hulks that they needed to use the active sonar to map their way precisely through it.
+But soon they entered an area so densely packed with wrecked ship hulks that they needed to use the active sonar to chart their way precisely through it.
 They started pinging at regular intervals a few minutes apart, and Cassandra would report obstructions ahead.
 Hemi noted her reports on a clipboard and worked out a safe route forward.

 Captain Percy ran a power wire up to the bridge and connected a hand-held spot light.
 She swept a beam back and forth, scraping away at the heavy blackness in front of her boat.
 Most of the contacts Cassandra was seeing with the sonar were partially or almost entirely submerged, held aloft over the 1000 meter deep ocean by clinging to the last desperate bubble of buoyancy they retained from when the ships were alive.
 Under Percy's light they were typically a low black curved and oily form, riding threateningly just under the surface, awash with waves that passed over and obscured them.
 Or alternatively, they would take the figure of a low wall in the water, still showing the distinctive outlined form of a ship.